-TMC MP Nusrat Jahan to attend ISKCON’s Kolkata rathyatra today
+Nusrat Jahan, Mamata Banerjee flag off ISKCON’s Kolkata rathyatra

-Kolkata, July 04: Newly-elected TMC MP from Nusrat Jahan will attend the International Society For Krishna Consciousness (ISKCON)'s Kolkata Rathyatra on Thursday.
+Kolkata, July 04: Trinamool Congress chief Mamata Banerjee and actor-turned-politician Nusrat Jahan on Thursday flagged off the International Society For Krishna Consciousness (ISKCON)'s Kolkata Rathyatra on Thursday.
 Notably, the event coincides with Jahan's wedding reception day.

 Accepting the invite on Tuesday, Jahan tweeted, "Thank You @iskconkolkata for the invite.
 It would be my pleasure to be associated with this inclusive event."
 The ISKCON said Jahan was showing the way forward to achieving "social harmony".